Modern epiphany from Wordsworth to Joyce

 PHD (Doctor of Philosophy)

-English literature, 19th century, History and criticism, 20th century, Epiphanies in literature
+English literature -- 19th century -- History and criticism, English literature -- 20th century -- History and criticism, Epiphanies in literature

 All rights reserved (no additional license for public reuse)